 Paris has previously tried to limit traffic in the city, reduce noise and improve air quality.
 Since September 2015, all buses and trucks over 3.5 tons with the manufacturing date prior to October 1st, 2001, are banned from entering the city.
 This ban applies every day, including weekends, from 8 am to 8 pm.

 The ban to enter the city was extended in 2016 to all vehicles manufactured before 1997 and motorcycles manufactured before 2000.
-Such vehicles don´t even reach the sixth standard, the lowest type of the environmental badge.
+Such vehicles don't even reach the sixth standard, the lowest type of the environmental badge.
 There is a total of six types of environmental badges in France, where only electric vehicles receive the highest type.
-You can read more about the types of environmental badges in the section Types of environmental badges.

 For buses of category M2 and M3, and lorries of category N2 and N3